Noah670/electro-Noah670/README.md

 # Build

-Download the latest version of [Node.js](node) to use npm dependencies
+ > Download the latest version of [Node.js](https://nodejs.org/en/download/) to use npm dependencies

+Clone or fork the repository

 ``` git clone https://github.com/Noah670/electro-Noah670  ```